drupalglacier/glacier_deploy/README.md

 ### deploy_ftp.sh
 If it is not possible to use Git for deployment (e.g. on cheap shared hosting), you can use the `deploy_ftp.sh` script to deploy via a FTP connection.
-The script uses the [LFTP](http://lftp.yar.ru/) commmand line tool to mirror the complete docroot of your project to the FTP server spcified in your `config.cfg`.
+The script uses the [LFTP](http://lftp.yar.ru/) command line tool to mirror the complete docroot of your project to the FTP server specified in your `config.cfg`.
 Keep in mind that deploying to an FTP server takes much more time than using Git.
 Furthermore you must run the commands from `build.sh` manually after FTP deployment.
 Don't forget to bill you client the extra time.